simtony/mlrunner/README.md

 Use `run -h` for documentation of command-line args.
 See comments in `params.yaml` for documentation of configurations available and parameter mapping rules.

+## Under the Hood

+The tool edits each command template with the following steps:
+1. Substitute the param placeholders in the command templates of the first doc with sweep of params specified in later docs
+2. Append shell environment variable `CUDA_VISIBLE_DEVICES={resource}` as the prefix
+3. Append shell redirect `> output_dir/log.{command}.{time} 2>&1` as the suffix

 ## Example

 Suppose we are interested in different normalization layers and developed a new one called "newnorm".
 It has a